OrgaNiUS/OrgaNiUS/client/docs.md

 The user can click on the two buttons that flank either side of the timeline to scroll the timeline.
 Alternatively, they can scroll using traditional scrolling methods like shift + scrollwheel or touchpad swiping.

-The user can click on these tasks and events to toggle a popup card that reveals some more information.
+The user can click on these tasks and events to toggle a [popup card](#events) that reveals some more information.

+## Events

+In the event popup card, the user can click on the "3 dots" menu to reveal some actions.

+The user can edit/trash an event from here.

 ## Projects